digideskio/support-tools/mdb-wt/tour.md

 **TBD** to make keys unique since this isn't a unique index? what about non-\_id unique indexes? why not just do _id index the same way?
+Because it allows for more efficient retrieval in the case of a unique key?

 ### <a name="1.4"></a> 1.4 Data updates